The 15 Best Japanese Restaurants In Sydney

 RK San Contemporary Japanese Restaurant puts a modern twist on classic Japanese dishes.

-Using locally sourced ingredients, RK San envisions interesting dishes, as shown by their ‘Cigar of the day’ dish which consists of salmon rolled in a pastry shell and decorated to resemble a cigar.
+Using locally sourced ingredients, RK San envisions interesting dishes, as shown by their ‘Cigar of the day’ dish which consists of Salmon rolled in a Pastry shell and decorated to resemble a cigar.

 These kinds of dishes set this restaurant apart from any other, making the dining experience like no other.